 Again, physical, emotional, and sexual abuse can take place.
 Lying, cheating, and manipulation are all things that the partner may experience from the addict.

 Although the spouse or significant other may want to stay with the addict for the children’s sake, or to try and help the addicted person get better – the continued relationship neglect and/or abuse often leads to separation or divorce.
 Continued neglect over time makes it difficult to fix damage later on.

-For many years, New Start Recovery Solutions has brought families together to overcome alcohol and drug addiction at our San Jose, Northern California and US addiction rehab centers.
+For many years, New Start Recovery Solutions has brought families together to overcome alcohol and drug addiction at our Northern California rehab centers.

 Experiencing Addiction in Your Family?

-We will give you more information regarding alcohol and drug addiction treatment at our East Bay, Walnut Creek, San Jose and Sacramento addiction rehab centers.
+We will give you more information regarding alcohol and drug addiction treatment at our East Bay, Oroville, Bangor and Los Molinos addiction rehab centers.

-We also can recommend addiction treatment programs in almost every state.
+We also can recommend addiction treatment programs in Northern California.

 Contact David Burke at New Start Recovery Solutions for details and more information on addiction treatment programs that will fit your needs – and works best for you.